ThePhD/sol2/.github/ISSUE_TEMPLATE.md

 2. Include a description and title of what you would like.
 3. Annotate and describe the behavior through comments, asserts or just a small write up.

-Thanks for helping sol grow!
+Thanks for helping sol2 grow!